sparkfun/SparkFun_RTK_Firmware/docs/configure_with_wifi.md

 *Desktop vs Phone display size configuration*

-[![Display showing IP address](https://cdn.sparkfun.com/assets/learn_tutorials/2/1/8/8/SparkFun_RTK_Facet_-_Display_WiFi_Config.jpg)](https://cdn.sparkfun.com/assets/learn_tutorials/2/1/8/8/SparkFun_RTK_Facet_-_Display_WiFi_Config.jpg)

-*Device ready for cellphone configuration*
+## RTK Express / Facet
 To get into WiFi configuration follow these steps:

-1. Power on the RTK Facet.
+1. Power on the RTK Express or Facet.
 2. Once the device has started press the Setup button repeatedly until the *Config* menu is highlighted.
-3. The RTK Facet will blink a WiFi icon indicating it is waiting for incoming connections.
+3. The display will blink a WiFi icon indicating it is waiting for incoming connections.
 4. Connect to WiFi network named ‘RTK Config’.
 5. Open a browser (Chrome is preferred) and type **192.168.4.1** into the address bar.

+[![Display showing IP address](https://cdn.sparkfun.com/assets/learn_tutorials/2/1/8/8/SparkFun_RTK_Facet_-_Display_WiFi_Config.jpg)](https://cdn.sparkfun.com/assets/learn_tutorials/2/1/8/8/SparkFun_RTK_Facet_-_Display_WiFi_Config.jpg)

+*Device ready for cellphone configuration*

+## RTK Surveyor

+To get into WiFi configuration follow these steps:

+1. Power the RTK Surveyor on in Rover mode.
+2. Once the device has started the Bluetooth status LED should be blinking at 1Hz.
+Now toggle the **SETUP** switch from Base and back to Rover within 1 second.
+If successful, the Bluetooth status LED will begin fading in/out.
+The device is now broadcasting as a WiFi access point.
+3. Connect to WiFi network named ‘RTK Config’.
+4. Open a browser (Chrome is preferred) and type **192.168.4.1** into the address bar.

 [![Discovered WiFi networks](https://cdn.sparkfun.com/r/600-600/assets/learn_tutorials/1/4/6/3/RTK_Surveyor_-_WiFi_Config_-_Networks.jpg)](https://cdn.sparkfun.com/assets/learn_tutorials/1/4/6/3/RTK_Surveyor_-_WiFi_Config_-_Networks.jpg)